FihlaTV/OpenVCIK/README.md

 ## An Open-source Voice Command Interface Kit

 The OpenVCIK is an open-source platform for developing voice based control applications such as robot control, device control, and home automation.
-The OpenVCIK software comprises of a framework - <b><i> OpenVCIK Framework </b></i>, and a library - <b><i>  OpenVCIKServices </b></i>, all written in C++.
-These allow the usage of OpenVCIK for developing voice based control applications very easy and effortless.
+The OpenVCIK software is implemented as a light-weight framework - <b><i> OpenVCIK Framework </b></i>, which is written in C++ for speed and efficincy and provides all the base features such as sensor data structures, queues, speech recognition (using Pocketsphinx), TTS (using Flite).The OpenVCIK also provides a C++ library - <b><i>  OpenVCIKServices </b></i> for quick application developement on top of the framework therey by allowing the Kit to be easily integerated to such mentioned voice based control application.

 ## Contact
-The project's core team comprises of Junaid Ahmed Ansari (ansariahmedjunaid@gmail.com, github: junaidcs032), Arasi Sathyamurthi (arasi@rri.res.in) and Prof. Ramesh Balasubramanyam (ramesh@rri.res.in).
-For any query all the members can be emailed to the provided emai in paranthesis; the software is implemented by Junaid and he is the one who will be maintaining this repository, therefore, it will be better to email Junaid for queries specific to codes.
+The project's core team members are: Junaid Ahmed Ansari (ansariahmedjunaid@gmail.com, github: junaidcs032), Arasi Sathyamurthi (arasi@rri.res.in) and Prof. Ramesh Balasubramanyam (ramesh@rri.res.in).
+All the members can be reached by their respective emails for queries.
+However, for quereies specific to codes and bugs, please contact Junaid; Junaid will be maintaining this repository.

 ## License
-The OpenVCIK is covered under the GPL V2 license...
-To Update....
+The OpenVCIK is covered under the GPL V2 license... <i><b> To be Updated.... </i></b>

-<i> Note: The license only pertains to the OpenVCIK framework and library and not to other software packages which are uses such as Pocketsphinx and Cubiuntu disk image for Cubieboard. </i>
+<i> Note: The license only applies to the OpenVCIK framework and library and not to other software packages used such as Pocketsphinx and Cubiuntu disk image for Cubieboard. </i>

 ### ....
 Under construction